 - A $30.00 charge will be added for dishonored checks or credit card charge-backs.
 If full payment is not received within 30 days of project completion, 20% of the total project cost will be added monthly to the balance due, in addition to a $45.00 late fee.
 After 30 days of non-payment this contract will be turned over to collections and customer will be responsible for all fees related to collecting full payment plus any additional fees accumulated.

 INSTALLATION: Customer agrees to comply with the following conditions pertaining to installation.

 - Cables, phone wires, sprinkler heads, etc. must be marked prior to installation.
 North Texas Curb Your Nature, LLC is not responsible for damage to these items.

 - Customer must clearly mark areas to be installed if customer will not be present during installation.
-North Texas Curb Your Nature, LLC will not be responsible for edging installed in areas not having proper markings.
+Curb Your Nature, LLC will not be responsible for edging installed in areas not having proper markings.

 - Installation crews are allowed to make minor adjustments to accommodate landscaping or machine extrusion limitations.

 - Customer is responsible for providing proper drainage system for project area prior to installation of concrete edging.
 Curb Your Nature is not responsible for water pooling behind concrete edging.

 DAMAGE & CARE: Newly installed concrete edging is susceptible to damage.

 - Your new edging is a concrete product.
 Most concrete products take approximately 28 days to completely cure.
 Sod laying, sprinkler work and landscape work can be started after 7 days: however, extra precautions must be taken to prevent damage during the curing process.

 - Keep children, pets and objects away from the curb for at least 48 hours.
 It will be hard to the touch at this point, however 28 additional days are necessary for full cure.